-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

-- Faster shutter: Has a higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.

 - Longer lasting: Can take more shots (340 versus 270) on a single battery charge.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.